sophada/S-PayWay-PHP-SDK/readme.md

-# S_PayWay PHP Gateway
+# S_PayWay API Integration

-A lightweight, framework-agnostic PHP client for the S_PayWay payment gateway API.
-This library makes it easy to integrate S_PayWay payments into any PHP application.
+A lightweight, framework-agnostic PHP client for the S-PayWay payment gateway API.
+This library makes it easy to integrate S-PayWay payments into any PHP application.

 ## Features